Additive Models Explained: A Computational Complexity Approach: Proof of Proposition

 We will divide the proof into two lemmas, addressing the CC and SHAP queries separately, beginning with the CC case.

-\begin{lemma} Given any GAM over an enumerable discrete input setting, the CC query can be solved in pseudo-polynomial time \end{lemma} \emph{Proof.} We prove this by reducing the CC problem when weights are provided in unary to a variant of the counting version of the classic \emph{\#Knapsack} problem, which we refer to as \emph{\#Multi-Choice Knapsack}.
+\begin{lemma} Given any unary-encoded GAM over a discrete, enumerable input domain with polynomially bounded output, the CC query admits a pseudo-polynomial-time algorithm. \end{lemma} \emph{Proof.} We prove this by reducing the CC problem when weights are provided in unary to a variant of the counting version of the classic \emph{\#Knapsack} problem, which we refer to as \emph{\#Multi-Choice Knapsack}.
 We then show that \emph{\#Multi-Choice Knapsack} can be solved via a dynamic programming algorithm.
 Our proof follows a similar structure to that of~\citep{BaMoPeSu20}, who addressed linear models over binary domains, but introduces additional complexity to handle arbitrary enumerable discrete input configurations.
 In particular, whereas the proof in~\citep{BaMoPeSu20} addresses this problem via a reduction to \emph{\#Knapsack}, our approach reduces it to the \emph{\#Multi-Choice Knapsack} setting.

 \fbox{ \parbox{\columnwidth}{ \mysubsection{$\#$Multi-Choice Knapsack}:

 \textbf{Input}: $w:=(w_1,\ldots, w_n)$ where each $w_i$ is a non-negative integer weight, a vector of sets $(S_1,\ldots,S_n)$ where each set $S_i$ contains a fixed number of associated integers, and a target integer $C$ which denotes the capacity.